dhavard/AugmentedMagics/README.md

 Augmented Necromancy - Your Necromancy spells now have a higher DC based on your Strength bonus and ignore spell resistance.

 Augmented Transmutation - Transmutation spells you cast ignore spell resistance.
-Transmutation spells now automatically have the Extend Metamagic and have a higher DC.
+Transmutation spells now automatically are Extended and have a higher DC.

 **How to install**